stephaneghozzi/perso/README.md

-# Stéphane Ghozzi's personal page: source code

-The source-code files for [https://stephaneghozzi.com](https://stephaneghozzi.com) (which is an alias for stephaneghozzi.github.io).

-The files of the website are generated via [Hugo](https://gohugo.io) and can be found at [https://github.com/stephaneghozzi/stephaneghozzi.github.io](https://github.com/stephaneghozzi/stephaneghozzi.github.io).

-After installing Hugo and downloading this repository, run `hugo` in this directory.
+# Personal page

+Run `hugo` in this directory to to build the page manually.
 The website files are generated in `public/` and can be copied at the root of the website.

-Note that you need to set the proper base URL in [config.toml](config.toml)
+You need to set the proper base URL in [config.toml](config.toml)

 The styling and responsive layout are based on [Bootstrap](https://getbootstrap.com).
 The font used is Google Fonts' [Chivo](https://fonts.google.com/specimen/Chivo).

-N.B.: the Twitter card is not automatically generated.
+N.B.: the social-media card is not automatically generated.
 Rather, the idea is to generate the twitter-card page and then take a screenshot.
 To display this page, build or preview the website including drafts (run `hugo -D` or `hugo server -D`).

 ## Licenses